AFLplusplus/AFLplusplus/docs/INSTALL.md

   - Fuzzing will be probably slower than on Linux.
 In fact, some folks report considerable performance gains by running the jobs inside a Linux VM on MacOS X.
-  - Some non-portable, platform-specific code may be incompatible with the AFL forkserver.
+  - Some non-portable, platform-specific code may be incompatible with the AFL++ forkserver.
 If you run into any problems, set `AFL_NO_FORKSRV=1` in the environment before starting afl-fuzz.

 User emulation mode of QEMU does not appear to be supported on MacOS X, so black-box instrumentation mode (`-Q`) will not work.